 Lots of students have to weigh up the potentially life-changing decision between taking a gap year and going straight on to university.
-There are pros and cons to each side, do you go and soak up the culture of another country or do you go onto university and not fall a year behind?
+There are pros and cons to each side, do you go and soak up the culture of another country or do you go to university and not fall a year behind?
 Well check below and see if we’ve helped sway your opinion.

-New Life Experiences: The experiences that you gain whilst on your gap year can stand you in good stead for when you eventually start university.
+New Life Experiences: The experiences that you gain while on your gap year can stand you in good stead for when you eventually start university.
 You can learn more about yourself and more about the subject that you’re looking to study.
-Maybe if you’re looking for something like History, you can learn more and more about different cultures and civilizations and brush up ready for when you start university, you can be ahead and save yourself a headache of learning and late night library sessions too!
+Maybe if you’re looking for something like History, you can learn more and more about different cultures and civilisations and brush up ready for when you start university, you can be ahead and save yourself a headache of learning and late night library sessions too!

 Longest Holiday Ever: Let’s face it, if you go abroad or if you stay local, it’s still the longest holiday that you’ll be able to take.
 This is a year out, your longest holiday after this will probably be at best two weeks.
-You’ll be at university, but when that’s over and done with you’ll be going into to work and what with holiday allowances and various work related deadlines, any longer than two weeks out would be wishful thinking, so enjoy it while you can!
+You’ll be at university, but when that’s over and done with you’ll be going into to work and what with holiday allowances and various work-related deadlines, any longer than two weeks out would be wishful thinking, so enjoy it while you can!

 Learn New Skills: You can learn new skills that will help you in later life.
-These skills could be things that you learn in the world of work, or they might even be something that you learn from other cultures, it’s best to be a sponge when on your gap year and soak up as much experience and as much information as you can so that when you start work or when it comes to writing dissertations at university you’ll have all the information and experiences that you could possibly need.
+These skills could be things that you learn in the world of work, or they might even be something that you learn from other cultures, it’s best to be a sponge when on your gap year and soak up as much experience and as much information as you can so that when you start work or when it comes to writing dissertations at university you’ll have all the information and experiences that you could need.

 Work Experience: Apart from looking very good on your CV, it’s also invaluable to you if you’re starting work.
-Not only will it show admissions officers and potential employers that you’ve worked before, it also helps you with your actual job because you now understand how things work, whether it be things in the office, or actually having life experiences with which to draw from.
+Not only will it show admissions officers and potential employers that you’ve worked before, but it also helps you with your actual job because you now understand how things work, whether it be things in the office, or actually having life experiences with which to draw from.

 Languages: If you’re going abroad, it’s probably best to learn another language.
 This is particularly useful especially when you consider the fact that most of the world speaks English, but don’t be naive enough to think that this doesn’t mean you don’t need to learn a new language.
 Especially when you’re going abroad, you need to do other countries the courtesy of at least attempting to learn a new language.
 It also means you can potentially have new job offers from abroad too.